rangle/ngCourse2/handout/routing/child_routes.md

 # Creating Child Routes #

-To declare the child routes in the application we declare the main route in the main app and then define specific child routes in the main child component.
+To declare the child routes in the application, we declare the main route in the main app and then define specific child routes in the main child component.

 ```javascript
 @RouteConfig([